 However, if you haven't made much improvement, or you're still far from your score goal, you'll need to analyze the way you've been reviewing and think of ways to improve.
 The most common reason for not improving is not actively studying, but only passively leafing through your notes or reviewing missed questions.
 Even though it may seem to take a while, in the long run, carefully analyzing why you made the mistakes you did and devising ways to improve is really the only significant way to raise your score.

-As you’re studying, be sure to really understand exactly where you made a mistake for every practice question you answer incorrectly.
-Also, when you’re reviewing notes, pause every few minutes and mentally go over what you just learned to make sure you’re really retaining the information.
+As you're studying, be sure to really understand your mistakes.
+If you don't understand why you got a question wrong, go back and review that particular skill!
+Also, when you're reviewing notes, pause every few minutes and mentally go over what you just learned to make sure you're retaining the information.